-In addition to the One-Touch setback, a User Switch 479 also allows the user to press the 'Away' button and tell the House Control 400 to ignore DHW Calls, preventing the DHW tank from unnecessarily heating up when no one is living in the building.
+In addition to the One-Touch setback, a User Switch 479 also allows the user to press the 'Away' button and tell the House Control 401 to ignore DHW Calls, preventing the DHW tank from unnecessarily heating up when no one is living in the building.

-Warm Weather Shut Down (WWSD)-
+Warm Weather Shut Down (WWSD)

 During warmer weather, heating of the rooms is typically no longer required.
-To prevent energy waste from unnecessary boiler operation, the control goes into Warm Weather Shut Down (WWSD) when the outdoor temperature rises above the WWSD temperature set in the Adjust menu.
+To prevent energy waste from unnecessary boiler operation, the control goes into Warm Weather Shut Section F